rafaelbratti/maksit-lto-backup/README.md

 # MaksIT.LTO.Backup

 **⚠️ Warning: This program is currently under fine-tuning and some features are still being added.
 Extensive real-world testing is still in progress.
-Use it at your own risk until a stable version is released.**
+Use it at your own risk.**

 A C# application designed to facilitate backup and restore operations to an LTO tape drive.
 This application enables seamless management of backups by handling file organization, descriptor creation, and efficient tape handling processes for loading, writing, and restoring data.